aliciapaz/nyt-article/README.md

 ## Usage

-You can check the page from your browser with a live server extension for your text editor or going to the github page [github page](https://aliciapaz.github.io/nyork-article/)
+You can check the page from your browser with a live server extension for your text editor or going to the [demo page](https://rawcdn.githack.com/aliciapaz/nyt-article/c4acd60274eef7af942f3f549a4d3a005356cf3f/index.html)

 ## Run tests